xxxxxMiss/ic-utils/packages/share/README.md

 jsApiList
 > An array of interfaces needed to be auth.
 More informations is [here](https://mp.weixin.qq.com/wiki?t=resource/res_main&id=mp1421141115).

-hideAllMenus
-> A boolean which defaults to `true`.
-> Because in an application only some pages need to be shared not all pages.
-In our scene, use share functionality both `position-list` and `position-detail`. share functionality enabled in one page, it enabled automatically.

 debug
 > The option is convenient for developing.
 A boolean which to set by `process.env.NODE_ENV`.
 Thats to say, it is `false` when `process.env.NODE_ENV === 'production'`.
 Of course, you can explicitly passed a boolean value to it.

-## `$enableWechatShare(shareDataConfig, jsApiList)`
-> In internal, we mounted only one method `$enableWechatShare` to `Vue.prototype`, so you can use `this.$enableWechatShare` in all components.

 ### shareDataConfig
 > Required.
 An object config jsApiList data.